Anchorage Ron Moore 64' Quake Memories

 KFQD and other broadcasters cut back on their operations for a long time since they weren't sure Anchorage was going to recover or how soon.

-So I went on the air from afternoons to over night for a couple of months and worked with the Anchorage Jaycees to solicit donations from other Jaycees nationwide.
+So, I went on the air from afternoons to overnight for a couple of months and worked with the Anchorage Jaycees to solicit donations from other Jaycees nationwide.

-You Can Share Ron’s Story Right Now
+You Can Share Ron’s 64’ Earthquake Story

 Get Ready to Play